Wondercon and the Phenomenon of Popular Arts Conventions

 Have you ever wondered what goes on at the big pop culture conventions?
 I look forward to these events like a kid going to Disneyland.
 Over the last 15 years, I have attended 25 conventions, large and small, including Wondercon Anaheim (WCA), San Diego Comic-Con International (CCI or SDCC), Blizzcon, San Diego Comic-Fest, Gaslamp Gathering, CondorCon, and more.

 Pop arts conventions are many things to many people.
 At their core, they are an admixture of corporate and private vendors, of creators and makers, and of audience participators and fans.
 I go to learn from educational panels, to gawk at TV and movie studio sneak peaks, to see author and actor celebrities in person, to experience hard-to-find indie videos, and to immerse myself in art, books, and toys.
 So I enjoy pretty much all of it.
+These conventions are normally pretty popular, so a lot of people do attend them.
+Whilst they’re there, most people will take hundreds of photographs that normally get posted online after the convention.
+People will upload these pictures to Instagram as that is one of the best platforms for photosharing.
+To get more likes and engagement on these pictures, it is normal for people to use Mr. Insta (read this mr. insta review beforehand).
+That helps their post to perform better online!
+Maybe more attendees could consider doing that.

 Having attended so many, some offerings get a bit repetitious.
 Sometimes I even wonder why I keep going, especially to the most highly attended (a.k.a. most crowded) venues, where I am squeezed shoulder to shoulder with thousands of other fans, confounded by a deluge of sights and sounds, and dwarfed by comic book and t-shirt kiosks that reach toward the sky.
+I know I’m not the kind of fan who comes to these events for the after dark events, or one to look at all the merchandise.
+Some of it does sometimes go into the more not safe for work side (I don’t know why people don’t just look for sex toys for men online instead…), and when I see this I wonder what I’m doing here.

 Every Year a New Surprise